beast-dev/doc/_posts/2018-11-14-BEAST-v1-10-4-released.md

 ### We are pleased to announce the release of BEAST v1.10.4 ###

-`BEAST v1.10.4` fixes a bug when trying specify a burnin on the command line version of LogCombiner.
+`BEAST v1.10.4` fixes a bug when trying to specify a burnin on the command line version of LogCombiner.
 It also introduces two new command line options specific to BEAGLE v3.1 (-beagle_threading_off and -beagle_thread_count).

 [Download BEAST v1.10.4 binaries for Mac, Windows and UNIX/Linux](installing)